Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **User Interface (UI) Design Principle:**

   - This is a design principle, though it's more loosely defined.
-It emphasizes creating user interfaces that are clear, consistent, and easy to understand.
+It emphasises creating user interfaces that are clear, consistent, and easy to understand.